digitallyinduced/ihp/Guide/installation.markdown

 Note: You **do not** need a Microsoft account to download.
 You can simply cancel or close the login forms and the download will continue.

-With the Distro Downloaded, run it and update it using your package manager.
+With the Distro downloaded, run it and update it using your package manager.
 In Ubuntu you would use:

 ```bash
 sudo apt update